 6. Make your patient communications as attractive and informative as possible

-7. Use colour-coded tags to identify and record patient subgroups
+7. Use color-coded tags to identify and record patient subgroups

 8. Run detailed reports to understand each aspect of your patient cohort